-Stellus Capital Investment Corporation (SCM) CEO Robert Ladd on Q1 2020 Results - Earnings Call Transcript

 Now turning to outlook.
 As we look forward, our primary focus as previously stated is to focus on maintaining liquidity and continuing to closely monitor and support our portfolio companies.

 Given the current environment, we do not expect the portfolio to grow materially in the near term, at least until the uncertainty associated with COVID-19 has passed.
-Though we do not expect in the near-term repayments, we would expect repayments to pick up in the second half of the year.
+Though we do not expect any near-term repayments, we would expect repayments to pick up in the second half of the year.

 With respect to portfolio valuation, credit spreads generally have tightened approximately 40% since quarter end.
 And of course, should this trend continue through June, our portfolio valuation could recoup a portion of the unrealized loss from the quarter.